-Taharoa Domain received its first reserve management Plan in 1987, when the then Hobson County prepared a document in response to the requirements of the Reserves Act (1977).
-The gravel road that connected Kai lwi Lakes Road with Pine Beach was sealed in the 1990's, leading to a further increase in visitor numbers.
+Kai Iwi Lakes received its first Reserve Management Plan in 1987, when the then Hobson County prepared a document in response to the requirements of the Reserves Act (1977).
+The gravel road that connected Kai Iwi Lakes Road with Pine Beach was sealed during the 1990's, leading to a further increase in visitor numbers.

-A review of the 1987 reserve management plan began in 1999, concluding with the second Taharoa Domain Reserve Management Plan being adopted in 2002.
+A review of the 1987 Reserve Management Plan began in 1999, concluding with the second Taharoa Domain Reserve Management Plan being adopted in 2002.
 Three years later a new wastewater plant was installed at Pine Beach.
 A further two years elapsed before all of the pines established from 1964 onwards were harvested and major habitat restoration works began.
 Those ecological initiatives have continued to the present, with an increasing focus upon managing plant and animal pests, along with a number of research initiatives.
-Improvements to 1970's-era amenities around the Pine Beach area and the beginnings of a comprehensive upgrading of the Domain's tracks (as signalled by the 2002 Reserve Management Plan) have been progressing during 2015.
+Improvements to 1970's-era amenities around the Pine Beach area and the beginnings of a comprehensive upgrading of Kai lwi Lakes' tracks (as signalled by the 2002 Reserve Management Plan) have been progressing during 2015.
 A review of the 2002 Reserve Management Plan was initiated in 2013, leading to the preparation of this document.